HunterInSpace/RokuBot/README.md

 To do this you will need to
-A. Have a Discord account which I'm guessing you already have And B. Be on the [Discord Developer Portal](https://discord.com/developers/applications) To get a Bot Token you will need a Discord application which can be made by simply by clicking ***New Application***
+A. Have a Discord account which I'm guessing you already have And B. Be on the [Discord Developer Portal](https://discord.com/developers/applications) To get a Bot Token you will need a Discord application which can be made simply by clicking ***New Application***
 ![](https://i.imgur.com/T54DiM3.png)
 Giving your application a name (can be anything I just named it Roku Bot in this example)
 ![](https://i.imgur.com/yodst7s.png)